BioCosmo-world/website/content/authors/lixuwenjia/_index.md

 ---
 # Display name
-title: Jianjian Guo
+title: Xuwenjia Li

 # Full Name (for SEO)
-first_name: Jianjian
+first_name: Xuwenjia
-last_name: Guo
+last_name: Li

 # Username (this should match the folder name)
 authors:
-  - 郭尖尖
+  - lixuwenjia

 # Is this the primary user of the site?
 superuser: false